genielabs/glabs.it/source/content/posts/portable-web-components/index.md

 even if their product offers no real value other than for their own pockets.

-Therefore, it is advisable to first check if a component can be implemented without requiring the adoption of any third-party technology that might make a project less reuseable and cause a waste of time and effort.
+Therefore, it is advisable to first check if a component can be implemented without requiring the adoption of any third-party technology that might make a project less reusable and cause a waste of time and effort.

 With this in mind, I also created [zKit](https://zuixjs.github.io/zkit/), which has been around for 7 years and never